 The inlet rocker is absolutely unusual, with its three arms to drive the respective valves:.
 Battaglia paid a special attention to the arms symmetry to avoid oblique thrusts caused by the remarkable distance between the two lateral branches.
 The rocker arms' radius is the same for each valve to obtain equal lifts.

 The central inlet valve forms a 12,5° angle with the cylinder axle, while the lateral ones form a 20,5° angle.
-The exhaust port is rectilineal too, 'downstream' there is an aerodynamic contour to reduce gas turbulences due to the valvestem presence.
+The exhaust port is rectilinear too, 'downstream' there is an aerodynamic contour to reduce gas turbulence due to the valve stem presence.
 The exhaust kinematism is more conventional, the rocker drives the valve by means of the usual adjuster screw.

 The inlet valves have a 5mm stem and a 11mm lift, while the exhaust one has a 7mm stem and a 10,5mm lift.
-Each valve has two valvesprings whose cups are made of Ergal.
-The valves' guides are made of bronze.
+Each valve has two valve springs whose cups are made of Ergal.
+The valve guides are made of bronze.

 The 10mm sparkplug is placed almost in the middle of a somewhat peculiar combustion chamber, the inlet valves' seatings are connected with the exhaust valve's one to generate laterally two 'squish' areas.
 The piston is provided by 'Asso' firm with a rough 'ceiling' and then worked to obtain deep seatings for the valves' heads.
 The compression ratio may vary according to the tuning requirements, from a 12,5:1 minimum to a 17:1 maximum.